About Mount Pulag

 Four trails going to the summit: the Ambaguio trail from Nueva Viscaya and the Ambangeg, Akiki, Tawanagan trail from Benguet.
 All the trails are managed by the Mount Pulag National Park.

-It is divided into three areas: pine forest which is the base of the mountain, second is the mossy forest and the last part is the grassland area which you can find the dwarf bamboo.
+It is divided into three areas: pine forest which is the base of the mountain, the second is the mossy forest and the last part is the grassland area which you can find the dwarf bamboo.

 Hiking Mount Pulag (Ambangeg trail)

 Mount Pulag was the first mountain I hike in the Philippines.
 I am curious to see the sea of clouds and the milky way based on the photos and videos I see online.
-I decided to join groups of hikers who will go in Mount Pulag on two days and one-night trek through Ambangeg trail (the easy trail).
+I decided to join groups of hikers who will go to Mount Pulag on two days and one-night trek through Ambangeg trail (the easy trail).

 Things needed for hike: